According to the Queen, we only ever need these three makeup items

 "I've seen the Queen in close quarters and she always has such a timeless beauty look," says Hammer.
 "It looks like she uses a powder compact, plus a powder blusher and a cream lipstick."
 Hammer doesn't think the Queen uses a loose or translucent powder, rather a classic pressed powder without the need for a liquid foundation.

-The Queen is rarely seen with eyebrow pencil, eyeshadow or eyeliner - and on the occasions she does wear eye makeup, it's often just one coat of mascara.
-The classic trio of products the Queen uses are "the first cosmetic items you would have had decades ago," adds Ruby.
+The Queen is rarely seen with eyebrow pencil, eye shadow or eyeliner - and on the occasions she does wear eye makeup, it's often just one coat of mascara.
+The classic trio of products the Queen uses are "the first cosmetic items you would have had decades ago".